DefiCake/eth-private-testnet-docker-bootstrapper/README.md

 `docker run -it ethereum/client-go:alltools-stable`

 And then, inside, run the `puppeth` command.
 Follow the menus to create and export the `genesis.json` file.
 The process will also generate some other files which you can ignore.
+Be wary that puppeth will ask you about the protocl type (input `clique`) and the addresses that can generate new blocks.

 Afterwards, it is needed to setup the `credentials` directory.
-Generate a `private_key.txt` containing a valid Ethereum private key, along with a `password.txt` to encrypt the store.
+Generate a `private_key.txt` containing a valid Ethereum private key and corresponds to the public address that was set in `puppeth` previously, along with a `password.txt` to encrypt the store.
 Additionally, write a `network.txt` file containing the network ID for your private testnet, and make sure it coincides with `chainID` field inside `genesis.jsonp`.
 Place these 3 files (`private_key.txt`, `password.txt`, `network.txt`) in the `credentials` folder.

 Finally, run the containers: